peterjc/kana-chording-ke/README.md

 In this approach the flick actions left used for ten-ten, right for maru, down for the numbers, up for corner cases.
-This is also used in ABC mode to access the rest of the alphabet, meaning in principle this might replace a physical QWERTY keyboard rather than just supplementing one.
+This is also used in ABC mode to access the rest of the alphabet, meaning in principle this might replace a physical QWERTY keyboard rather than just supplementing one - although you'd need cursor controls still.

 ## License